 48 hours in Queensland’s Big Apple (aka Stanthorpe)

-Move over New York, there’s another Big Apple in town, and you’ll find it so close to the Queensland-New South Wales border, you could wear both maroon and blue during State of Origin.
+Move over New York, there’s another Big Apple in town, and you’ll find it so close to the Queensland-New South Wales border that you could wear both maroon and blue during State of Origin.

 Just like its American sister, Stanthorpe is also known for attracting loved-up couples, although you won’t find them riding around Central Park in horse-drawn carriages.